lyft/clutch/DEVELOPING.md

         password: clutch
 ```

-1. From the root of the clutch project run the docker-compose command
+1. From the root of the Clutch project run the docker-compose command

     ```sh
     # This will start the postgres database